PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/CloneItemsMenuOverlap.md

 - [Clone Items (Menu Overlap Method)](CloneItemsMenuOverlap.md) (this program)
 - [Clone Items (Box Copy Method)](CloneItemsBoxCopy.md)

 *The "Box Copy Method" is much faster and easier to setup.
-There is little point in using this cloning program.
+Thus there is little point in using this cloning program.
 The only reason this program exists is because it was made before the box copy method was discovered.*

 ## Program Description